Mourners Remember Atatiana Jefferson's 'Shining Smile' After Fort Worth Shooting

 Hundreds of mourners gathered at a Dallas church to honor Jefferson, whose death became the latest flash point in the national conversation about police accountability and the killing of black residents by white police officers.

-Marquis Jefferson, in a letter read by his wife, remembered his daughter as loving and kind, noting her "shining smile," and her "quiet and strong focus."
+Marquis Jefferson, in a letter read by his wife, described his daughter as loving and kind, noting her "shining smile," and her "quiet and strong focus."

 Losing a daughter so young and unexpectedly is "like going through an earthquake," Carter told the group, "your world has been shaken."

-As mourners filled the church, sobs and wails from her family rung out.
+As loved ones filled the church, sobs and wails from her family rung out.
 A large picture of Jefferson stood next to her casket.

 "We are here because an amazing lady lived, and impacted so many," said the Rev. Bryan Carter, senior pastor of Concord Church, where Jefferson's funeral was held.